 Here’s another example: We have the same 50k, and the trader brings it up to 60k.
 That’s a 20% gain.
 But then, from the 60k account, the portfolio went all the way back down to 50k.
 In terms of absolute drawdown, it’s 50k divided by 50k.
 That’s 0 in drawdown.
 Apparently, no damage is done.

 Being aware of the drawdown type depends on whether you’re an investor or a trader.
 As a trader, you need to be more aware of the maximum risk your strategy will allow.
 If you’re showing numbers to an investor, they would only be concerned with the maximum risk only in regards to the money they invested.

 The concept will give you a brief insight into how much you tend to earn when you’re earning, how much you tend to stop your trades while winning and how much you tend to stop your trades while losing.

 It’s important because, at different stages of trading levels, one of the sicknesses of amateur traders is that they are taking very big losses in relation to very low winners.

-If you put together the two values (average winners in money or pips with the average losses), you should see that you might be taking average wins which are bigger or lower than average loss.
+If you put together the two values (average winners in money or pips with the average losses), you should see that you might be taking average wins which are bigger or lower than the average loss.
 This tells you whether you need to tweak anything in order to have the average losses lower than the average winners.

 Take all the losing trades, sum them together and divide them by the count of the losing trades.
-Same thing should be done for the winning trades.
+The same thing should be done for the winning trades.
 Sum up the value of the return of winning trades and divide them by the count of all the trades.

 The end goal is to have an average win that is greater than an average loss.
 If you have this, you’re on the right path towards being an efficient trader.